Mycelium-Lab/BDNS/README.md

 ### TestRegistrar

-Implementation of the `.test` registrar facilitates easy testing of ENS on the Ethereum test networks.
+Implementation of the `.test` registrar facilitates easy testing of bdns on the Ethereum test networks.
 Currently deployed on Ropsten network, it provides functionality to instantly claim a domain for test purposes, which expires 28 days after it was claimed.

 ## EthRegistrar

-Implements an [ENS](https://ens.domains/) registrar intended for the .eth TLD.
+Implements an [BDNS](https://bdns.domains/) registrar intended for the .eth TLD.

-These contracts were audited by ConsenSys Diligence; the audit report is available [here](https://github.com/ConsenSys/ens-audit-report-2019-02).
+These contracts were audited by ConsenSys Diligence; the audit report is available [here](https://github.com/ConsenSys/bdns-audit-report-2019-02).

 ### BaseRegistrar

-BaseRegistrar is the contract that owns the TLD in the ENS registry.
+BaseRegistrar is the contract that owns the TLD in the BDNS registry.
 This contract implements a minimal set of functionality:

  - The owner of the registrar may add and remove controllers.
  - Controllers may register new domains and extend the expiry of (renew) existing domains.
 They can not change the ownership or reduce the expiration time of existing domains.